zoxpx/pxdocs/content/reference/release-notes/portworx.md

 ### Errata

-* When PX-Enterprise is run on a large number of nodes, there is potential memory leak and a few nodes show high memory usage.
+* When {{< pxEnterprise >}} is run on a large number of nodes, there is potential memory leak and a few nodes show high memory usage.
 This issue is resolved in 1.2.12.0 onwards.
-The workaround is to restart the PX-Enterprise container
+The workaround is to restart the {{< pxEnterprise >}} container

 ## 1.2.8